 As a Designasaurus, I needed to expand my career horizons in order to avoid extinction.
 I wanted to find something I could do without having to know who won the last Best Album Grammy, or how to use the latest social media platform.
 In short, I needed to find the one thing I, as a budding curmudgeon, could do well that would withstand the swirling and unpredictable winds of change in pop culture.

 I asked myself one question: “What are you passionate about?”

 I knew the answer right then.
 So in 2018, I started PetArtWorks.

-It languished for a year as life intervened, but early in 2019, I re-designed this web site and expanded my portrait offers with a range of prices and options.
-I’m constantly working on adding new products and improving the ordering process to make it easier for customers (let me know if you spot any problems, by the way).
+It languished for a year as life intervened, but early in 2019, I re-designed this web site with a focus on usability.
+I’m constantly working to improve the ordering process (let me know if you spot any problems, by the way).

 I’m all in on this venture.
 At fifty-seven (as I write this), I’m excited by the possibilities, and terrified of the potential consequences of failure.